SionTronic/Hello-world/README.md

 My first repository

-I am tryin to get my iSpindel to work.
+I am trying to get my iSpindel to work.
 So that I can make tones of lager for me and my friends.